Jose Miranda Player Props: Twins vs. Red Sox

 Jose Miranda At The Plate

+- He has not hit a long ball in his 17 games this year.

-- Miranda has driven in a run in five games this year (31.3%), including one multiple-RBI game.
+- Miranda has driven in a run in six games this season (35.3%), including one multiple-RBI game.

-- He has scored in three games this year (18.8%), but has had no multi-run games.
+- He has scored in three games this season (17.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.